hashicorp/terraform-provider-google/website/docs/r/looker_instance.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_policy` - (Optional) Policy to determine if the cluster should be deleted forcefully.
+If setting deletion_policy = "FORCE", the Looker instance will be deleted regardless of its nested resources.
+If set to "DEFAULT", Looker instances that still have nested resources will return an error.
+Possible values: DEFAULT, FORCE

 <a name="nested_admin_settings"></a>The `admin_settings` block supports: